-Automotive Technician Auto Parts Counter Clerk Diagnostician Automotive Machinist Service Manager Automotive Dealer Service Representative may correct any deficiencies in academic preparation in the College's Developmental Studies program.
+Automotive Technician Auto Parts Counter Clerk Diagnostician Automotive Machinist Service Manager Automotive Dealer Service Representative

 Admission Requirements: Entry into this curriculum may be attained by meeting the general admission requirements established for the College.
 If you meet the general admission requirements, a counselor will discuss with you the strengths and weaknesses of your academic background and your strengths and weaknesses as revealed by an appropriate placement test.
-You
+You may correct any deficiencies in academic preparation in the